fortran-lang/fprettify/README.md

    intended changes of `fprettify` defaults, or because of bug fixes, the expected test results can be updated.

 ### How to add a unit test

 Can the new feature be reasonably covered by small code snippets (< 10 lines)?
-- Yes: add a test by starting from the following skeleton, and by adding the code to the file `fprettify/tests/unittests.py`:
+- **Yes**: add a test by starting from the following skeleton, and by adding the code to the file `fprettify/tests/unittests.py`:

 ```python
     def test_something(self):